• Improve this Doc

 Default value

-If log-level is not provided, log-level info is a default value.
+If log-level is not provided, info is the default value.

 Configuring BGP Flowspec Reporting

-Basic bgp configuration used for filter reporting using bgp flowspec.
-It is possible to switch to the bgp context using bgp command.
+Basic BGP configuration is used for filter reporting via BGP Flowspec.
+Switch to the BGP context using the bgp command.

 Context

-bgp command has own subcontext.
-It is possible to switch to the subcontext using the following command.
+The bgp command has its own subcontext.
+Switch to the subcontext using the following command:

 netx# ddos-guard bgp